0xdade/GitLoot/README.md

 	- I want to be able to add new ways to store the data, and new ways to collect the data, with relative ease.
 - Historical analysis.
 	- I want to be able to scan previous commit objects for potentially sensitive information leaks.
+	- An option to "Quickscan" and only look at the repo HEAD, for faster scans.
 - Recurring analysis.
 	- I want to regularly (and automatically) followup on repositories that I've been targeting.
 	- An option to set the update interval